WorkerFramework/worker-framework/worker-framework/docs/pages/en-us/Getting-Started.md

 	- Project location : C:\MyWorkerProjects\
 13. Click 'Finish'

 Due to a bug with the Apache Maven Archetype, some place-holders that are preceded with underscores are not replaced.
 A manual step is required that you replace these.
-In the generated container project `.../configuration/marathon-template-config` and `.../test-configs` folders include container configuration files that with left over place-holders within their file names.
-Replace all occurrences of `__workerArtifactId__` with the name of the worker back-end module's artifactId property (workerArtifactId).
+In the generated container project `.../configuration/marathon-template-config` folder includes container configuration files that with left over place-holders within their file names.
+Replace all occurrences of `__workerArtifactId__` with the name of the Worker Back-end module's artifactId property (workerArtifactId).
 See the **Renaming Container Marathon Configuration Files** and **Renaming Container Test Configuration Files** table in the Appendix.

 ##### NetBeans IDE